 Staging is a way of describing where a tumor is located, if or where it has spread, and whether it is affecting other parts of the body.
 Several types of childhood CNS tumors can spread through the spinal fluid that surrounds the brain and the spine.
 This information helps the doctor plan the treatment and determine the child’s prognosis, which is the chance of recovery.

-Low-grade tumor.
-A low-grade tumor has cells that look similar to normal CNS cells under a microscope.
-The tumor usually does not grow quickly or spread to other parts of the CNS, although both rapid growth and spread can sometimes occur.
-Tumors may appear in more than one spot in the brain, especially when they are associated with neurofibromatosis (see Risk Factors).
-One of the more common low-grade tumors occurring almost only in children is called juvenile pilocytic astrocytoma, or JPA.
+- Low-grade tumor.
+A low-grade tumor has cells that look similar to healthy CNS cells under a microscope.
+The tumor usually does not grow quickly or spread to other parts of the CNS, although the tumor can sometimes grow and spread quickly.
+Tumors may appear in more than one spot in the brain, especially when the disease is linked with neurofibromatosis (see Risk Factors).
+One of the more common low-grade tumors in children is called juvenile pilocytic astrocytoma, or JPA.